Version: 2.1 | Last Updated: June 24, 2026

 You may not use the Card for:

 We reserve the right to deny any Transaction for any reason, such as account default, suspected fraudulent or unlawful activity, internet gambling, or any indication of increased risk.
-We may terminate or suspend your use of the Card or the Account, with or without notice to you.
+We may terminate or suspend your use of the Card or the Card, with or without notice to you.
 Cash advances and balance transfers are not available under this Agreement.

-You are responsible for: (a) safeguarding your Card, card number, CVV, PIN, and any authentication credentials; (b) not sharing your Card or credentials with third parties; (c) reporting lost, stolen, or compromised Cards immediately to Blink Customer Support; and (d) monitoring your Account for unauthorized Transactions.
+You are responsible for: (a) safeguarding your Card, card number, CVV, PIN, and any authentication credentials; (b) not sharing your Card or credentials with third parties; (c) reporting lost, stolen, or compromised Cards immediately to Blink Customer Support; and (d) monitoring your Card for unauthorized Transactions.

 Blink and the Issuing Bank will never ask you for your PIN, full card number, or CVV by email, phone, or postal mail.
 If you receive such a request, do not respond and contact Blink Customer Support immediately.

-You will use all reasonable means to protect your Cards and log-in credentials to the Account from unauthorized use.
+You will use all reasonable means to protect your Cards and log-in credentials to the Card from unauthorized use.
 You will not allow any other person or third party to use the Services or the Card on your behalf.

 You will not be liable for any unauthorized use that occurs after you notify us.
 You may, however, be liable for unauthorized use that occurs before receipt of your notice by us.
 In any case, your liability will not exceed $50 (or any lesser amount required by law or as provided under the express terms of a benefit provided by a Card Network).

 You have an obligation to assist us in our investigation if your Card is lost or stolen.
-If we reimburse your Account for unauthorized charges, you agree to help us investigate, pursue and obtain reimbursement from the wrongdoer.
+If we reimburse your Card Balance for unauthorized charges, you agree to help us investigate, pursue and obtain reimbursement from the wrongdoer.
 Replacement Cards may have new account numbers that could require you to update Card information on file for any scheduled or recurring payments.
 You are solely responsible for updating Card information stored with merchants.

 We may consider you in default of this Agreement if:

-You may close your Account at any time by contacting Blink Customer Support.
+You may close your Card at any time by contacting Blink Customer Support.
 You must repay any outstanding balance (including any Overdraft in Funded Mode) in full.
 Any remaining Available Balance or unencumbered Collateral (if Credit Mode is active) will be returned to your Blink Wallet.
 Closure does not relieve you of any obligation to pay amounts owed under this Agreement.

 Upon closure: (a) your Card will be deactivated; (b) no new Transactions may be made; (c) any outstanding balance, fees, and charges (including any Overdraft in Funded Mode) remain due and payable; (d) any remaining Available Balance or unencumbered Collateral (if Credit Mode is active) will be returned to your Blink Wallet; and (e) the terms of this Agreement continue to apply to any outstanding obligations until fulfilled.

-By applying for and using the Card, you authorize the sharing of your personal and financial information among Blink El Salvador, S.A. de C.V., Blink US LLC, Blink LLC, the Technology Provider, the Program Manager, and the Issuing Bank as necessary for: (a) evaluating your application; (b) managing your Account; (c) processing Transactions; (d) fraud prevention and detection; and (e) compliance with applicable laws and regulations.
+By applying for and using the Card, you authorize the sharing of your personal and financial information among Blink El Salvador, S.A. de C.V., Blink US LLC, Blink LLC, the Technology Provider, the Program Manager, and the Issuing Bank as necessary for: (a) evaluating your application; (b) managing your Card; (c) processing Transactions; (d) fraud prevention and detection; and (e) compliance with applicable laws and regulations.

 Details on Blink’s collection, use, and handling of your personal data are described in the Blink Privacy Policy, which forms an integral part of this Agreement.
 By opening, using, or maintaining a Card, you consent to and direct Issuer to share information relating to transactions, including receipt information or other personal data, in order to deliver the Services.

-You authorize Blink, the Issuer, and their partners, affiliates, agents, assigns, and service providers (collectively, the "Messaging Parties") to use automatic telephone dialing systems, artificial or prerecorded voice message systems, text messaging systems and automated email systems, or any system capable of storing and dialing telephone numbers to deliver messages relating to this Agreement, your Account, or your relationship with the Messaging Parties (including but not limited to: messages about upcoming payment due dates, missed payments and returned payments) to any telephone number(s) you provide to the Messaging Parties.
+You authorize Blink, the Issuer, and their partners, affiliates, agents, assigns, and service providers (collectively, the “Messaging Parties”) to use automatic telephone dialing systems, artificial or prerecorded voice message systems, text messaging systems and automated email systems, or any system capable of storing and dialing telephone numbers to deliver messages relating to this Agreement, your Card, or your relationship with the Messaging Parties (including but not limited to: messages about upcoming payment due dates, missed payments and returned payments) to any telephone number(s) you provide to the Messaging Parties.

 You understand that anyone with access to your mail, telephone or email account may listen to or read the messages the Messaging Parties leave or send you, and you agree that the Messaging Parties will have no liability for anyone accessing such messages.
 You further understand that, when you receive a telephone call, text message or email, you may incur a charge from your telecommunications provider, and you agree that the Messaging Parties will have no liability for such charges except to the extent required by applicable law.
 You expressly authorize the Messaging Parties to monitor and record your calls with the Messaging Parties.